 Purity is an important value for many people coming from different backgrounds.
 In my experience as a Christian, I believe how sex and purity are discussed, needs to change in the church and it needs to change now.
-No more used piece of chewing gum analogies when referring to women who’ve had sex (because yes, the analogy is only used against women), no one’s a used piece of chewing gum here.
-If the church truly wants to share the importance of their purity teachings, it should allow for real and genuine conversations about how to set healthy boundaries rather than finding the whole topic taboo.
-It should discuss how the root of actual purity teachings are based on guarding one’s heart and avoiding possible heartache, rather than using fear and shame tactics.
+No more used piece of chewing gum analogies when referring to women who’ve had sex, because the analogy is only used against women.
+If the church truly wants to share the importance of their purity teachings, it should allow for real and genuine conversations about how to set healthy boundaries rather than disregarding the whole topic.
+It should discuss how the root of actual purity teachings are based on guarding one’s heart and avoiding possible heartache, not use fear and shame tactics.

 How do you unlearn all the attitudes that have been forced upon you, and start to set those necessary boundaries?
 There are some main steps.
 Heal from negative experiences and reject shame.
 Many people can relate to feeling shame, disgust and regret from past sexual experiences.
 I believe it’s important to not allow any of these feelings to tie us down and prevent us from now establishing boundaries to make us more comfortable and actually heal.
 Many within these two different cultures have experienced sexual coercion and sexual assault.
 Recognize that, that is NOT your fault.
 You are worthy and deserving of healthy intimacy.
 To heal, you need to take things at your own pace and only do things that you are comfortable with.
 Another important step is to: Determine those boundaries and communicate.
 Defining what you enjoy or don’t enjoy is important.
 You might find it uncomfortable to be vocal with your partner, but see it as an important step to fully enjoy intimate moments.
 Always be honest and transparent.